european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

   Hungary, Ireland, Italy, Liechtenstein, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Sweden

-- **Data warning!** Recent missing data for cases in: Austria, Belgium, Cyprus, Iceland, Italy, Luxembourg, Malta, and Sweden
+- **Data warning!** Recent missing data for cases in: Cyprus, Denmark, Malta, and Slovenia

-- **Data warning!** Recent missing data for deaths in: Cyprus, Hungary, Italy, and Sweden
+- **Data warning!** Recent missing data for deaths in: Cyprus, Denmark, Hungary, Poland, and Slovenia

 We further evaluate forecasts of cases and deaths against data provided [ECDC](https://www.ecdc.europa.eu/), which we recommend using as the